 Lightworks – comprehensive editor with wide format support

-Lightworks is a free video editor that puts a serious suite of professional editing tools and real-time effects, with built-in presets, at your fingertips.
-This free editing software has the widest native format support available in any professional NLE — so you can easily import your media format of choice with no need for transcoding.
+Lightworks’ free editor puts a serious suite of professional video editing tools and real-time effects, with built-in presets, at your fingertips.
+It has the widest native format support available in any professional NLE.
+This means you can easily import your media format of choice with no need for transcoding.

 Is Lightworks easy to use?

-For those with less experience in video production, Lightworks’ unusual interface and overwhelming number of features and presets (Lightworks’ free version was born out of the high-end software that was to create films like Pulp Fiction and Hugo), can make Lightworks confusing and difficult to navigate.
+If you have little video production experience, Lightworks’ unusual interface and overwhelming features can make it a confusing and difficult to navigate editing software for YouTube videos.
 While Lightworks does offer some tutorials on its YouTube channel, viewers may find the content is in need of a more recent update following new releases.

 What can I do with Lightworks?

 Where you may run into some trouble — the free version of Lightworks has limited export capabilities.
-If you want to export and upload your YouTube videos in UHD 4K you’ll have to pay for one of the Pro versions.
-The free version of Lightworks caps your exports at 720 dpi — which can be particularly annoying for YouTubers, as most professional channels upload in 1080 dpi.
+If you want to export your videos from the editing software for YouTube in UHD 4K you’ll have to pay for one of the Pro versions.
+The free version of Lightworks caps your exports at 720 dpi.
+This can be particularly annoying for YouTubers, as most professional channels upload in 1080 dpi.

 Should beginners use Lightworks for YouTube?

-If you don’t need high res 1080 dpi videos (e.g for casual family-style or pet videos) or you just want to experience the free version of the software used in Hollywood, Lightworks is a good choice.
-If you want to quickly learn to edit videos (and won’t really use the full suite of professional tools anyway) and upload in high res, you may want to choose a different free editor.
+If you don’t need high res 1080 dpi videos (e.g for casual family-style or pet videos) or you just want to experience the free version of the editing software used in Hollywood, Lightworks is a good choice.
+If you want to quickly learn to edit YouTube videos and upload them in high-res, you may want to choose a different editing software for your YouTube channel.

 - Available on Mac, PC, and Linux